phuocng/html-dom/posts/drag-to-scroll.md

 };
 ```

+{% callout %}
-> ## Tip
+### Tip

->
-> This post uses the [Attach event handlers inside other handlers](/attach-event-handlers-inside-other-handlers) tip.
+This post uses the [Attach event handlers inside other handlers](/attach-event-handlers-inside-other-handlers) tip.
+{% endcallout %}

 `pos` stores the current scroll and mouse positions.
-When user moves the mouse, we calculate how far it has been moved,
-and then scroll to the element to the same position:
+When user moves the mouse, we calculate how far it has been moved, and then scroll to the element to the same position:

 ```js
 const mouseMoveHandler = function(e) {